without Internet Explorer,

 This is an album that will destroy you.

 Annihilation Of The Wicked is loaded with everything good about Nile: Quality riffs, incredible drum work, and an epic Egyptian vibe.
 The first track, "Dusk Falls Upon the Temple of the Serpent on the Mount of Sunrise," acts as a sort of calm before the storm.
 It consists of a few different Middle Eastern instruments playing softly.
-It introduces a Middle Eastern atmosphere to the listener; a perfect way to start the album off.
+It introduces Nile's trademark 'Egyptian' atmosphere to the listener; a perfect way to start the album off.
 Then the second track, Cast Down The Heretic, begins to play, and all hell breaks loose.
-Fast and technical guitar work combines with incredibly fast drumming and a strong sense of atmosphere to produce a maelstrom of Egyptian brutality.
+Fast and technical guitar work combines with incredibly fast drumming and a strong sense of atmosphere to produce a maelstrom of brutality.
 The solos within this song are incredible, providing an epic feeling while remaining relentless and technical.
-The musical brutality suddenly reaches its peak towards the end of the song, with a brutal yet beautiful guitar solo being played above an incredibly fast blast-beat.
+The musical brutality suddenly reaches its peak towards the end of the song, with a brutal yet beautiful guitar solo being played above incredibly fast double-bass pedaling.

 And that's just the beginning.
 By the time this album has played all the way through, you'll have been pounded into dust.
 Annihilation Of The Wicked has a lot going for it, and is one of the best, if not THE best Nile album.